clipperhouse/uax29/graphemes/README.md

 ### ANSI escape sequences

 By the UAX 29 specification, ANSI escape sequences are not grapheme clusters.
-To treat these sequences as a single cluster, set the `AnsiEscapeSequences` option to true.
+To treat 7-bit ANSI escape sequences as a single cluster, set `AnsiEscapeSequences` to true.

 ```go
 text := "Hello, \x1b[31mworld\x1b[0m!"